inQWIRE/SQIR/README.md

 - mapper/SimpleMappingWithLayout.v: Extends the simple mapping examples with an arbitrary initial layout. **(WIP)**
 - mapper/MappingExamples.v: Verified circuit mapping examples for linear nearest neighbor, 2D grid, and IBM Tenerife architectures.

-#### experimental
+### src/experimental

 Experimental extensions to VOQC.

-- compiler/BooleanCompilation.v : Compilation from boolean expressions to unitary SQIR programs.
+- experimental/BooleanCompilation.v : Compilation from boolean expressions to unitary SQIR programs.

-### extaction
+### extraction

 Code to extract unitary optimizations to OCaml (Extraction.v and extract.sh) and parse OpenQASM files into SQIR.
 Also contains pre-extracted versions of VOQC's optimizations (ExtractedCode.ml and ExtractedCode.mli).